Jollerr/kristjank-playtech2018assignment-33b6069780dc/readme.md

 # hilow-card-game
 My take on test assignment.
 Working but far from an ideal solution (missing server some important server validations and inefficient way of using data structures).
+Import as Maven project.

 Server:
 1. Run Server.java